 By clicking "Submit", I certify that:

-We really appreciate the generosity, but we are not accepting in-kind donations for food, clothes, medical equipment or other items, as we’re unable to distribute those overseas.
+We really appreciate the generosity but we’re unable to distribute donated goods, especially overseas.
 There are several good reasons for this.
-Every item must be checked, cleaned, sorted, packed, transported, stored and distributed, which hugely increases the cost of the relief effort and diverts from work that may be needed on the ground.
+Every item has to be checked, cleaned, sorted, packed, transported, stored and distributed, which hugely increases the cost of the relief effort and diverts from work that may be needed on the ground.

-Also, the items donated aren’t always what people need.
-Even worse, unwanted boxes of donated goods can clog ports and post offices and prevent the delivery of essential items like medicines and relief supplies.
+Unwanted boxes of donated goods can clog ports and post offices and actually prevent the delivery of essential items like medicines and relief supplies.

-If you have good-quality clothes or household items, our Red Cross Shops would gratefully accept them, to on-sell in Australia and raise funds for our vital work.
-Find out how you can donate.
-Stores in several states are currently closed because of COVID-19 pandemic - they will be open again as soon as we are able.
+But if you have good-quality clothes or household items, our Red Cross Shops would gratefully accept them, to on-sell in Australia and raise funds for our vital work.